How to Install Windows XP in VirtualBox 7.0 on Windows 11 / 10

 Viewing System Properties

-How to Install Guest Additions
+How to Install Guest Additions in Windows XP

 After installing Windows XP within the virtual machine, it is essential to install Guest Additions to unlock various functionalities.
 These include achieving full-screen resolution, facilitating file transfer between the host and the VM, and enabling the utilization of the host computer’s hardware within the VM.